-Unit Cost of the Routine Immunization Program
+Unit Cost of the Routine Immunization Program and for New Vaccines

-The data analysis showed that unit cost of service provision per dose delivered amounted to 18.3 \$US, cost per infant - 316.6 \$US and cost per Fully Immunized Child (FIC) - 332.3 \$US.
-However these unit costs differed by facility type, by facility scale (measured by annual doses delivered by a facility) and by urban-rural location, although in a latter case influence were only obvious when shared human resource costs were not accounted in a unit cost.
+The data analysis showed that unit cost of service provision per dose delivered amounted to 18.3 \$US.
+However this average differed by facility type, by facility scale (measured using annual doses delivered by a facility) and by urban-rural location, although in a latter case influence was only obvious when shared human resource costs were not accounted in a unit cost.
 From all of these factors the scale proved to be having strongest influence on the total unit cost of dose delivered.
 Cost per dose delivered ranged from 14.5 \$US in a high scale facilities to 20.5 \$US in a low scale facilities.
 Our findings were comparable with the available global evidence that scale of immunization services has strong and negative relationship with the unit cost of service provision.
 This means that facilities with a greater scale are able to deliver services more efficiently, by using available inputs more effectively and therefore reducing costs per unit of output.

-Furthermore, our study revealed that the labour costs were main contributors to the immunization unit costs on a facility level.
-Share of labour cost increased along with increase facility size and scale.
-Average share of a labour cost contribution in the cost per dose delivered was 65.07%, ranging from 54.42% in HOs that are the smallest facilities to 70.48% in FMCs that are the largest facilities and from 55.46% in lower scale to 73.27% in higher scale facilities.
-Capital costs were the second biggest contributor to the unit costs.
+Furthermore, our study revealed that the labour costs are main contributors to immunization costs on a facility level, that once again confirms that immunization services are labour-intensive; share of labour cost increases along with increase facility size and scale.
+Average share of a labour cost contribution was 65.07%, ranging from 54.42% in HOs that are the smallest facilities to 70.48% in FMCs that are the largest facilities and from 55.46% in lower scale to 73.27% in higher scale facilities.
+Capital costs are the second biggest contributor to costs.
 The share of recurrent and capital costs differed across facilities.
 Namely, the share of capital costs was lowest in FMCs - 10.3% and highest in HOs - 22.8%, with the average across all sampled facilities being 16.3%.
 Furthermore, in the facilities with higher scale share of capital costs was around 9.3% while in a low scale facility it reached 23.1%.
 Vaccine and injection supplies only accounted for 8.72% of the cost.